 In all, ‘You Keep Me Running Round & Round’ is an enjoyable hour of music history, presented in a refreshing, intelligent manner.
 Indeed it is the antithesis of those ‘I Love The 80s’ type cheesefests that often portray synthpop in the worst way possible, as something to be derided and mocked.

 In fact, it would make rather good viewing on BBC4.

-Additional thanks to Peter Fitzpatrick
+Additional thanks to Neil Arthur and Peter Fitzpatrick

 Text and interview by Chi Ming Lai

 12th September 2015, updated 17th October 2016